Introduction

 B. The English Standard Version says, “And Abram listened to the voice of Sarai.”
 It’s very sad that Abraham lacked sound discernment when he needed it most.
 God had promised Abraham in person that he will have a son.
 Abraham should have told her about the promise instead of listening to her.

 C. We hear many voices while we wait for God’s appointed time.
-It’s not wrong to consider other people’s opinion but we need to exercise discernment.
+It’s not wrong to consider other people’s opinions but we need to exercise discernment.
 Discernment often sounds like a mysterious verb but it’s not.
 To discern means to weigh the voices we hear against God’s word.
 Any voice, if it is not in line with God’s word, is against his word.

 Conclusion